James Randi: Views on religion

-Personal life
+Personal life and death

 When Randi hosted his own radio show in the 1960s, he lived in a small house in Rumson, New Jersey, that featured a sign on the premises that read: "Randi—Charlatan".

 In the 1970s and 80s, Randi supported seven foster children.

 In 1987, Randi became a naturalized citizen of the United States.
 Randi said that one reason he became an American citizen was an incident while he was on tour with Alice Cooper, during which the Royal Canadian Mounted Police searched the band's lockers during a performance, completely ransacking the room, but finding nothing illegal.

 In February 2006, Randi underwent coronary artery bypass surgery.
 The weekly commentary updates to his Web site were made by guests while he was hospitalized.
-Randi recovered after his surgery and was able to help organize and attend The Amaz!ng Meeting in 2007 in Las Vegas, Nevada, his annual convention of scientists, magicians, skeptics, atheists and freethinkers.
+Randi recovered after his surgery and was able to help organize and attend The Amaz!ng Meeting in 2007 in Las Vegas, Nevada, his annual convention of scientists, magicians, skeptics, atheists, and freethinkers.

 Randi was diagnosed with colorectal cancer in June 2009.
 He had a series of small tumors removed from his intestines during laparoscopic surgery.
 He announced the diagnosis a week later at The Amaz!ng Meeting 7, as well as the fact that he was scheduled to begin chemotherapy in the following weeks.
 He also said at the conference: "One day, I'm gonna die.
 That's all there is to it.
 Hey, it's too bad, but I've got to make room.
 I'm using a lot of oxygen and such—I think it's good use of oxygen myself, but of course, I'm a little prejudiced on the matter."

-Randi underwent his final chemotherapy session in December 2009, later saying that his chemotherapy experience was not so unpleasant as he had imagined it might be.
+Randi underwent his final chemotherapy session in December 2009, an experience that he said was not as unpleasant as he had imagined it might be.
 In a video posted in April 2010, Randi stated that he had been given a clean bill of health.

 In a 2010 blog entry, Randi came out as gay, a move he said was inspired by seeing the 2008 biographical drama film Milk.